How to be a really bold public speaker

 It has always amazed me how the same person can react differently to uncertain situations.
 Given a choice, the majority of us would rather take on the challenge than get up in front of an audience.
 Have you stopped to consider why that really is?

 If you’re saying to yourself, “Remember what happened in the past?
 When I stood in front of people, it didn’t go well,” the same is also true of the work you now excel in.
 There were times in your work when you made mistakes, when things went wrong, when people didn’t give you the support you needed.
-But, you persisted, learned from the situations life threw at you, and became good at what you do.
+But, you persisted, learned from the situations life threw at you, and Effective public speaking skills.

 If you’re imagining what could possibly happen when you stand in front of an audience – they don’t react favourably or say or do things that you don’t like; you’ve faced similar situations on the road to excellence.
 When you were challenged at your work, instead of focusing on the things that could go wrong, you focused on what you could do.